 Another route you can take is to buy stock photos or royalty-free photos.
 This usually means you pay a one-time fee to download and use a certain number of photos.
 Here are some of the major stock photo outlets.

 The prices on these will vary.
 Getty Images and iStock are the most expensive at this moment, but also have more high-quality, super-high resolution photos than their counterparts.
 Decide what makes the most sense for your business — just make sure you avoid using stock photo cliches on your sites.

 Creative Commons Photos

 There are also sites that allow you to download photos to use how you wish.
-The following sites don’t require attribution (giving credit to the photographer) for their photos.
+The following sites don’t require attribution (giving credit and/or a link to the photographer) for their photos.

 Creative Commons Photos

 Many photos on Flickr allow you to use photos with attribution, as do some photos on Wikipedia Commons.
 Be sure to check the license for each photo before you use it, and follow the instructions for proper attribution.